 - Engraver: Obverse: Mary Gillick, Thomas Shingles, Reverse: Emanuel Hahn

 - Designer: Obverse: Mary Gillick, Thomas Shingles, Reverse: Emanuel Hahn

 - Magnetism: Nonmagnetic

-- The value of a 10 cents 1960 circulating coin generally concerns coins with a certain wear due to the circulation.
+- The value of a 10 cents 1960 circulating coin generally concerns coins with an apparent wear due to the circulation.
 These coins rarely retain their original luster.

-- The value of a 10 cents 1960 uncirculated coin generally concerns coins with little wear almost not visible with the eye.
+- The value of a 10 cents 1960 uncirculating coin generally concerns coins without visible wear.
 These coins generally retain their original luster.